-The attorneys at Galera at Dunsing &Deakins, LLC in Denver, CO, have over 45 years of combined experience, take a direct approach, and offer a free initial consultation.
+The attorneys at Galera at Dunsing &Deakins, LLC in Denver, CO and Avon, CO, have over 45 years of combined experience, take a direct approach, and offer a free initial consultation.
 During your initial visit, we will be open and honest with you about your case so that your expectations remain realistic.
 We do not use a lot of “legalese”, preferring instead to talk with our clients in terms we all understand.
 When you partner with us, you are put in direct contact with your attorney so you can get the answers you need, when needed.

 What Is a Qualified Domestic Relations Order (QDRO)?

 A QDRO is an order, entered during a divorce proceeding, usually at the conclusion, which allows for division of a retirement plan without any penalty.
 In order for a QDRO to be considered legally binding, certain pieces of information must be included in the order, including the:

 - Name and address of the plan participant.
 This means if it is your retirement plan that is being divided, the QDRO must identify you as the one participating in the plan.
 The names and addresses of any alternate payees under the plan must also be included in the QDRO.

 - Amount of money to be paid.
 The plan must specifically set forth how much money must be paid.
 This can be expressed as a dollar amount or as a percentage of the plan’s total.

 In order to make sure the order is binding and that payment will be made, you need to ensure the above requirements are met and what